 The Scottish Government's approach to biodiversity loss is to conserve and restore biodiversity.
-It is therefore important that SEPA's approach is in line with Scottish Government policy and we consider that rivers which previously held, or are able to hold, wild salmon populations should be included (a list of such rivers is included in the Annex below).
+It is therefore important that SEPA's approach is in line with Scottish Government policy and we consider that rivers that previously held, or are able to hold, wild salmon populations should be included.
 Exclusively using Marine Scotland's 2021 list of graded rivers will not encourage the restoration of salmon and sea trout to other rivers previously populated by wild salmonids, and these rivers would also benefit from protection from sea lice infestation.